 - Compound movements (uses more than one joint) gives more bang for your buck.
 First of all, competing in sports consists of movements, not flexing muscles.
 Therefore an athlete should train movements forward, sideways, and rotationally.
 Squats, rotational cable or med ball lifts, lunges, pull ups, step ups, cable presses, etc. are examples of compound movements that target large muscle groups in particular, and require varying amounts of total body stability, very important for sport.

 - Make the exercises heavy.
-Flat out, with movements like squats, presses, deadlifts, etc. where an athlete is using both legs/arms, the load should be a weight that can’t be lifted more than 6 times.
-Studies show that strength gains are increased the best with heavy weights and less repetitions, due to the strength of the neuromuscular signals coming from the brain. *In simplicity, sets like *8×5-7, 5×5, 6×4, 6×2, 8×1 are often used with heavy exercises throughout training cycles, although the timing and decision about when to do those must be very intentional and understood.
+Flat out, with movements like squats, presses, deadlifts, etc. where an athlete is using both legs/arms, the load should be a weight that can’t be lifted more than 6-8 times.
+Studies show that strength gains are increased the best with heavy weights and less repetitions, due to the strength of the neuromuscular signals coming from the brain. *In simplicity, sets like *8×5-7, 5×5, 6×4, 6×2, 8×1, are often used with heavy exercises throughout training cycles, although the timing and decision about when to do those must be very intentional and understood.
 Rotational movements typically do not fall under this rule as it is hard to get too heavy under such conditions.
 These and supplemental exercises that are usually smaller movements (such as shoulder press, lateral lunge) will be effective to do in the 7-10 repetition range.
 There are appropriate times for lifting beyond 6 reps with “main lifts” but rarely is it ever beyond 12 (learning to lift, rehab, trying to build muscle).

 - Rest and recover.
 With neuromuscularly challenging sessions, there is a central nervous fatigue that’s induced due to repeatedly using large amounts of muscle in short efforts (think a 100m sprinter racing 4x in a competition).
 There generally isn’t too much soreness that happens with this in training, just a likely decrease in performance the next day or 2 if an athlete were to try to lift it again.
 Such training sessions takes 2-3 days to recover from and if an athlete is elite, this is can be 4 days and beyond (they expend more effort).
 It must be stressed that appropriate rest is a part of training.
 One only actually get better when you are resting.
 “The grind” is only as effective as its’ recovery techniques.
 Mobility stretches, foam rolling, and sleep are imperative to recovery with proper nutrition.
 An intentionally planned training program gets the most gains with the least effort possible, of course while still going hard.